 On the same basis, excluding one-off gains related to the disposal of a CKI subsidiary, the disposal of an associate and share of gain on disposal of HK Electric, the profit attributable to the CKI Shareholders (excluding one-off items) amounted to approximately HK\$9,977 million for the year ended 31 December 2014 and the earnings per share, based on such profit attributable to CKI Shareholders and 2,439,610,945 CKI Shares in issue as at 31 December 2014, would have been approximately HK\$4.09.
-The earnings per share, based on such profit attributable to CKI Shareholders and on 2,519,610,945 CKI Shares in issue as at the Latest Practicable Date would have been approximately HK\$3.96.
+The earnings per share, based on such profit attributable to CKI Shareholders and 0 2,519,610,945 CKI Shares in issue as at 31 December 2014, would have been approximately HK\$4.09.
+The earnings per share, based on such profit attributable to CKI Shareholders and 0 2,519,610,945 CKI Shares in issue as at the Latest Practicable Date would have been approximately HK\$3.96.